mattans/AgeProgression/README.md

 ## Applications

-We developed a few applications over Jupyter Notebook to test the system with the trained models interactively.
+A few applications were developed over Jupyter Notebook to test the system with the trained models interactively.
 As inputs, users can choose between already labeled images from UTKFace, to observe the results with regard to parameters such as age, gender, and race.
 The applications, referred as Games, can be seen further down this section.

 [The Aging Game](./aging_game.ipynb).
 An input image is fed to the encoder, and the resulted Z vector is fed to the generator ten times, each time with the true gender and a different age group.
-Then, we present the original image next to all of the output images.
+Then, the original image is presented next to all of the output images.
 The output images can be seen as the aging process of a person, from childhood to old age.
 The original image and the generated image of the same age group are marked in a white rectangle, for comparison.